 Only our board of directors may determine the number of directors on our board and fix such number by resolution from time to time.
 Our articles of incorporation provide that vacancies and newly created seats on our board of directors may only be filled by the majority vote of the remaining members of our board of directors.
-The inability of our shareholders to determine the number of directors or to fill vacancies or newly created seats on our board of directors, but these provisions may promote a continuity of existing management.
+The inability of our shareholders to determine the number of directors or to fill vacancies or newly created seats on our board of directors makes it more difficult to change the composition of our board of directors, but these provisions may promote a continuity of existing management.